NetSparkleUpdater/NetSparkle/README.md

 ### How can I make the app cast?

-* If you're on Windows, use the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)) to easily create your app cast.
+* If you're on Windows, use the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)) to easily create your app cast file.
-* If you're on other systems, it's not too hard to rig up a script that generates the app cast for you in python or some other scripting language.
+* If you're on other systems, it's not too hard to rig up a script that generates the app cast for you in python or some other language (`string.Format` or similar is a wonderful thing).
 (Contributions to make AppCastGenerator work on macOS/Linux are **welcome**!)
 * Or you can just copy/paste the above example app cast into your own file and tweak the signatures/download info yourself, then generate the (DSA) signature for the app cast file manually! :)

 ## Updating from 0.X or 1.X